Jayanti Naik: Konkani writing

 In A History of Konkani Literature: From 1500 to 1992, the linguist and Konkani writer Manohararāya Saradesāya (also Dr Manohar Rai Sardesai) says of the 1962-born Naik's collection of short stories, Garjan: "Garjan means The Roar and in fact here the woman conscious of her strength and her social rights "roars."
 It is a roar of revolt against the mightily and the rich in favour of the poor, the weak, the oppressed.
 There is vigour in her style but at times her expression lags behind her thoughts."
 He also comments on Jayanti Naik's Nimnnem Bondd (The Last Revolt) which "expresses dissatisfaction against the idea of God's justice" and adds: "It is true that the women writers are prone to a certain sentimentality but this sentimentality is hardly overdone."
 In 2019 Rajaee Publications published her third collection of short stories 'Aart'.

-Women-centric
+Reception

 Jyoti Kunkolienkar rates Naik (along with Hema Naik) as the authors writing on women-centric themes in Konkani from Goa today.